I'll never forget the moment I felt that all-too-familiar roll come back to my stomach.

 Let's backtrack here: Before I signed up for Remote Year, I was living in New York City, my home for seven years, where I had built a freelance writing career.
 I also worked for a trendy fitness start-up that allowed employees to wear workout clothes as our uniforms and encouraged exercise as a healthy part of the office culture.

-Though this was exciting — and mostly healthy — it also dramatically shifted my perspective on food and fitness.
+Though this was mostly healthy, it also dramatically shifted my perspective on food and fitness.
 In fact, while I was mulling over the Remote Year opportunity, I spent an evening obsessively texting my friend Kate, worrying that traveling would mean I couldn't work out as much or as hard.
-And that I would 'have' to eat carbs and fatty foods if I didn't have easy access to vegetables — or a reliable kitchen.
+And that I would "have" to eat carbs and fatty foods if I didn't have easy access to vegetables — or a reliable kitchen.

 I was frantic about putting weight back on, anxious about interrupting my routine and, well, I definitely had a phobia of bread.